canro91/canro91.github.io/_posts/2020-10-01-ShowYourWorkTakeaways.md

 Good work isn't enough.
 This book teaches your work has to be out there. **If your work isn't online, it doesn't exist**.

 "Be so good they can't ignore you" summarizes the purpose of the book.
-You have to be findable.
+To not to be ignored, you have to be findable.
 Build a routine of sharing.
 Take advantage of your network.
 Imagine you don't need a resume because your next boss already reads your blog.

 ## You don't have to be a genius